Dak Prescott: 2019 season

 In the season-opener against the New York Giants, Prescott threw 25 times for 405 yards and four touchdowns in the 35–17 win.
 Prescott's performance in the game gave him a perfect passer rating, the first Dallas quarterback to achieve the feat since Craig Morton on October 5, 1969.
 Prescott was named the NFC Offensive Player of the Week for his performance in Week 1.

+In the following week against the Washington Redskins, Prescott completed 26 passes of 30 attempts for 269 yards, three touchdowns, and one interception, and rushed for 69 yards in a 31–21 win.
+Prescott became the first Dallas quarterback to compile seven touchdown passes in the first two regular season games since Don Meredith in 1966.
+In Week 3 against the Miami Dolphins, Prescott went 19-of-32 passes for 246 yards with two passing touchdowns and one interception, and rushed for a touchdown, joining Roger Staubach's record of 20 career rushing touchdowns, in a 31–6 win.

-During Week 5 against the Green Bay Packers, Prescott finished with 463 passing yards, two touchdowns, and three interceptions as the Cowboys lost 24–34.
-During Week 9 against the Giants on Monday Night Football, Prescott's first pass attempt was intercepted by Antoine Bethea.
+In Week 4 against the New Orleans Saints, Prescott completed 22 passes of 33 attempts for 223 passing yards and one interception in a 12–10 defeat.
+During Week 5 against the Green Bay Packers, Prescott finished with 463 passing yards, two touchdowns, and three interceptions as the Cowboys lost 34–24.
+In the following week against the New York Jets, Prescott completed 28 passes of 40 attempts for 277 passing yards and rushed for a touchdown in a 24–22 loss, making the Cowboys having their third consecutive loss.
+During Week 7 against the Philadelphia Eagles, Prescott went 21-of-27 passes for 239 yards, one touchdown, one interception, and had another 30 rushing yards for one touchdown with 10–37 win.

+During Week 9 against the New York Giants on Monday Night Football, Prescott's first pass attempt was intercepted by Antoine Bethea.
 Afterwards, he threw for 257 yards and three touchdowns in the 37–18 road victory.
 In Week 10 against the Minnesota Vikings on NBC Sunday Night Football, Prescott threw for 397 yards, three touchdowns, and one interception in the 28–24 loss.
 During Week 11 against the Detroit Lions, Prescott finished with 444 passing yards, 28 rushing yards, and four total touchdowns in the 35–27 road victory.
 For his efforts, Prescott was named the NFC Offensive Player of the Week for the second time in 2019.
-In Week 17 against the Redskins, Prescott threw for 303 yards and four touchdowns and rushed for 35 yards during the 47–16 win.
-Prescott finished the season with 4,902 passing yards, which ranked second in the league, 30 touchdowns, which ranked fourth, and 11 interceptions.
-In addition, he recorded 52 carries for 277 rushing yards and three rushing touchdowns as the Cowboys missed the playoffs with an 8–8 record.
-He was ranked 46th by his fellow players on the NFL Top 100 Players of 2020.